bbhunter/SWFPFinder/README.md

 ### SWFPFinder (beta v.)

 SWFPFinder is a simple and open source bash script designed to discovery the potential swf parameters on the webapps.
+SWFPFinder use `swfmill` tool, [swfmill](https://github.com/djcsdy/swfmill) is a tool to process Adobe Flash (SWF) files.
+It can convert SWF from and to an XML dialect called “swfml”, which is closely modeled after the SWF file format.

 Install
 --